bradeac/do-i-know-this-artist/README.md

 #### If you're just like me and use Youtube for all your music needs by creating playlists for different genres of music, this app will come in handy :wink:

 Let's say you look at a festival line-up and some artist's name sounds familiar, but you're not quite sure.
-Just open the app, type in the name of the artist and see if you've saved tracks from that artist in one of your playlists !
+Just open the app, type in the name of the artist and see if you've saved tracks from that artist in one of your Youtube playlists !

 OR